swoogles/TTTT/docs/_posts/2008-08-08-types_of_tests.markdown

 * Requires some setup
 * Test one "neighboring" service
-* Data layer, REST API Client, etc
+* Can introduce periodic failures
 * Slower

 # Boundary Tests